 Do — include the target keywords in all the right places–URL, title tag, alt images, body content, etc.

 Do — use other keywords that are related to your target keyword within the body of your content.

 Do — use the target keyword in the anchor text of internal links to the new content.

 Black hat don’ts:

 Don’t — aim for quantity over quality.
 With all the searches Google receives every day, you can be certain its algorithms understand synonymous phrases.
-Instead of repeating the same keyword phrase as often as possible, use like-keywords to reinforce what your content is about.
+Instead of repeating the same keyword phrase as often as possible, find related keywords to reinforce what your content is about.

 Now that you know what your audience is searching for, let’s talk about what they want to find.